-Now, there is another term that is added which is called as a Rashba spin orbit coupling we will do a little discussion on that in just a while and the term is written as i lambda r and there is a c i dagger and these sigma cross d i j will tell you what d i j is d i j is actually a unit vector that connects to the site from site i to a nearest neighbor site i and of course, the rest of the things are all same.
-Now, this creates one complication additional complication which is what we have seen here the Hamiltonian no longer remains as block diagonal as you can see here.
-There are off diagonal elements in this 4 by 4 Hamiltonian that arise and it does not have this you know block structure that you see here okay.
-Now, how do I get this term and you know how this thing comes into picture is what we will see and so, some of the results are same with and without the Rashba spin orbit coupling though they are quantitatively different and we will have large application in terms of spintronics if we apply or rather include this term and as I said earlier this term is quite possible in a 2 dimensional perfectly 2 dimensional system which our graphene is because there is an inversion symmetry breaking happening there which will give rise to an electric field and this the spin will couple to the electric field We and so on okay. will just come to that in just while.
+Now there is another term that is added which is called as a Rashpa spin orbit coupling we will do a little discussion on that in just a while.
+And the term is written as i lambda r and there is a c i dagger and these sigma cross d i j will tell you what d i j is, d i j is actually a unit vector that connects to the site from site i to a nearest neighbor site j and of course, the rest of the things are all same.
+Now this creates one complication additional complication which is what we have seen here the Hamiltonian no longer remains as block diagonal as you can see here.
+There are off diagonal elements in this 4 by 4 Hamiltonian that arise and it does not have this block structure that you see here.
+So, now how do I get this term and how this thing comes into picture is what we will see.